adobe/reactor-turbine/README.md

 1. Install [node.js](https://nodejs.org/).
 1. Clone the repository.
 1. After navigating into the project directory, install project dependencies by running `npm install`.
-1. `cp .env.example .env` and modify the environment variables as needed.
+1. `cp .env-example .env` and modify the environment variables as needed.

 ### Scripts